Interactive Philosophy Simulations

 Should philosophy be written down?

 You are Phaedrus, a young Athenian who loves fine speeches.
 You and Socrates are sitting under a plane tree by the Ilissus on a hot summer day.
-Socrates is going to argue that writing is like an orphan, and can’t defend itself.
-(Of course Plato did write down that argument, and many more.)
-What this short simulation explores is: maybe now writing can argue back?
+Socrates is going to argue that writing is bad for the memory, and like an orphan, can’t defend itself.
+(Of course those arguments didn’t stop Plato from writing down what Socrates said.)
+What this short simulation explores is: maybe now writing can defend itself and argue back?

 Fellow tier & above